 There are numerous active faults in the Valley and Mountain regions and the west half of the Desert regions.
-Vacant and underutilized sites with earthquake hazards were excluded from consideration as housing opportunity sites in the Housing Element.
+Vacant sites with earthquake hazards were excluded from consideration as housing opportunity sites in the Housing Element.
 Some units within subareas identified for rural housing and ADUs that exceed CWP projections may be near Alquist-Priolo Earthquake Fault Zones.
-Compliance with the Alquist-Priolo Earthquake Fault Zones.
-Compliance with the Alquist-Priolo Earthquake Fault Zones and preclude construction within 50 feet of an Alquist-Priolo Zone.
+Compliance with the Alquist-Priolo Earthquake Fault Zoning Act, however, would require a fault investigation and preclude construction within 50 feet of an Alquist-Priolo Zone.
 Additionally, geotechnical investigations that are required for all development pursuant to the San Bernardino County Building Code would determine whether known active faults pass through or near project sites and whether fault studies are required under the Alquist-Priolo Earthquake Fault Zoning Act.